Yoga for Beginners: A Comprehensive Guide

 Improved posture

 Wrong posture has become a big problem nowadays; in this tech-driven era, knowingly or unknowingly, we are spending more and more time bending over devices, leading to improper postures.
-Numerous yoga poses for beginners can improve spinal health, focusing on mobility and flexibility, alleviating discomforts, and assisting towards better alignment of tightened muscles, aiding towards improved posture.
+Numerous yoga for beginners can improve spinal health, focusing on mobility and flexibility, alleviating discomforts, and assisting towards better alignment of tightened muscles, aiding towards improved posture.

 Body Awareness